0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 One minor annoyance is that youtube-dl takes a few seconds to extract the link.
-This appears to be a known issue and is being caused by the python script importing extractors (it supports hundreds of sites, not just youtube).
-There is a githuub issue for this and it looks like a flag will be added at some point to limit the extractors loaded (I did see a patch that could be manually applied, I may do this at some point)
+This appears to be a known issue and is being caused by the python script importing extractors (it supports hundreds of sites, not just YouTube).
+There is a github issue for this and it looks like a flag will be added at some point to limit the extractors loaded (I did see a patch that could be manually applied, I may do this at some point)